MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 ## About the metrics

-This section describes the metrics that the Collaboration page shows and how MyAnalytics calculates them.
+This section describes the metrics that the Collaboration page shows.
+It also describes how those metrics are calculated by MyAnalytics.

 ### Meetings